- All-directional restraint with vertical limit stops.

 load spreader plate may be applied to distribute the load among concrete anchors.
 A neoprene pad fitted in series with the spring is provided.

 Equipment attachment is by way of a bolt screwed downward through the equipment foot.
-Equipment motion is limited to approximately 0.2 in.
-(5 mm)
+Equipment motion is limited to approximately 0.2" (5 mm)

 in any direction, at the isolator.
 In conformance with all current building code standards, the restraining system is designed to withstand a